delmic/odemis/doc/develop/coding-guidelines.rst

 Naming Convention for Pull Requests, Branches and Commits
 ==========================================================

-* The pull request and branch name should be the same.
+* The pull request title and the branch name should be the same.

+    * The words in a pull request title should be separated by spaces, for the branch name they should be separated by dashes.
     * Recommended naming convention: *[ticket] title*.
     * It is recommended to use the *[]* only for the pull request name.
 |
 * A pull request should contain a minimal description of the changes and what problem they solve.

     * One can include images, links, and tables to help convey this information.
+    * If a pull request contains a single commit it is recommended to use the commit message as the pull request description.
     * Example template of a pull request description:

         .. code-block::